What is Causing Your Allergy?

 Common symptoms associated with allergic conditions include:

-- Itchy eyes, ears, lips throat & palate (roof of mouth)
+- itchy eyes, ears, lips throat and mouth

 How to Help Your Doctor Diagnose an Allergy